Topological expansion in isomorphism theorems between matrix-valued fields and random walks: Proofs

 Then, one applies to each term in the sum Lemma \ref{LemIsoKLrew} (in the particular case $U\equiv I_{n}$), so as to make appear the entries of G$\beta$E$(n)$ matrices $M^{(i)}$.
-Then one refactorizes these entries into
+Then one factorizes these entries into

 \end{proof}

 It remains to compute the moments

 for $\vert\nu\vert/2$ i.i.d.
 G$\beta$E$(n)$ matrices.
 For $\beta=4$ we will use expressions of moments of quaternionic Gaussian r.v. that appeared in \cite{BrycPierce09GSE}.